What is a money market account?

 Compare the best money market accounts and pick the one that offers the right minimum deposit and interest rate for your financial situation.

 Some of the best money market accounts require a significant minimum deposit.
-If $5,000 is too much for you to tuck away, look to a bank that has a lower requirement, like the two institutions on our list that offer the top rate.
+If $5,000 is too much for you to tuck away, look to a bank that has a lower requirement.

 Use Bankrate’s simple savings calculator to see how much you stand to make with each of these accounts.